 Despite the “cheapskate” name of this site, I’m not a true cheapskate.
 I don’t steal all the ketchup packets and napkins from fast food restaurants.
 I don’t always use coupons.
-I don’t live in a tiny house and ride my bike everywhere.
+I don’t join things just for the free food.
+I don’t live in a 10×10′ house and ride my bike everywhere.

 My goal is to make frugality accessible for anyone looking to pay down debt, save money, and live better for less.

 You see, frugality isn’t about deprivation.
 It’s about learning to make the most of what you’ve got.
 It’s about living debt-free.
 It’s about using that freedom from debt to do good things for others.
 It’s about embracing simplicity, being organized, and being conscious of our finite resources.
 (And having a little fun, doing it all, too!)